routingblog/arbitration/content/docs/problems.md

 [^dirussa]: DiRussa v.
 Dean Witter Reynolds, Inc., 121 F.3d 818

 [^predict1]: Levinson, A. R., O’Hara O’Connor, E. A., & Skiba, P. M. (2020).
 Predictability of Arbitrators’ Reliance on External Authority?
 (SSRN Scholarly Paper 3666331). https://papers.ssrn.com/abstract=3666331 pp 1881

+[^labourlawless1]: Levinson, A. R., O’Connor, E. O., & Skiba, P. M. (2021).
+Is Labor Arbitration Lawless?
+Florida State University Law Review, 48(2), 443. https://ir.law.fsu.edu/lr/vol48/iss2/4 pp 447-448

+[^1]: Arbitrators were more likely to cite to external authority if at least one party was represented by an attorney or if the arbitrators working through an arbitration service provider. [^labourlawless1]